 Perfecting the Pairings

 From the village south of Kyoto, Willie returned to the chocolate factory in Devon to begin the creation of the new bar.
-He wanted to celebrate the flavour, to put it on a pedestal and to ensure that it was respected, not only by the flavours paired with it but by all who tasted this new, highest grade Matcha bar.
+He wanted to celebrate the flavour, to put it on a pedestal and to ensure that it was respected, not only by the ingredients paired with it but by all who tasted this new, highest grade Matcha chocolate.

-In the meantime, others sent Willie Matcha to try which compounded his belief that he had tasted the very best.
-As with all of Willie’s creations, choosing a cheaper alternative was not an option, it never entered his mind.
-The quality of ingredients in Willie’s chocolate is paramount, regardless of the cost.
-If he is to make the finest chocolate, only the finest ingredients should partner with it.
-This is just a snippet of the strong ethos that drives Willie’s Cacao.
+In the meantime, others sent Willie Matcha to try and each time he made a little batch, tempering it on marble to make a test bar.
+This reinforced his belief that he had tasted the very best.
+As with all of Willie’s creations, choosing a cheaper alternative was not an option.
+The quality of ingredients in Willie’s chocolate is paramount.
+Everything is driven by his belief that the finest ingredients make the finest flavours.

 The Jewel in the Crown

-Now known as a green jewel of a chocolate, the Matcha bar is the most popular of Willie’s Cacao bars at this moment.
+Now the emerald green jewel in Willie’s range, the Matcha bar is the most popular of Willie’s Cacao bars at this moment.
 You can buy yours here.